Thisand1/Thisands-TetrisInJS/README.md

 The project features three themes: RGB, and separate options for both white and black.
 It’s structured for only playing and if you wanna have more controls...
 Open your IDE/Code Editor and modify your copy of this repo.

-Whether you’re a developer aiming to improve your web development skills or just curious about how this classic game is built, you'll find a solid foundation here.
+Whether you’re a developer aiming to improve your web development skills or just curious about how this game is built, you'll find a solid foundation here.

 Feel free to explore and modify the code to enhance your understanding of front-end technologies.
 Enjoy the process!